-Jobs in Russia (Russian Federation) demand more than the Russia visa application and just the obvious Russia CV with Russia cover letter writing and translation - it requires careful preparation because you need to pass Russia job interview.
+Jobs in Russia (Russian Federation) demand more than the Russia visa application and just the obvious Russian CV with Russia cover letter writing and translation - it requires careful preparation because you need to pass a Russian job interview.
 You will be confronted with problems that in all probability did not even cross your mind when you decided to find work in Russia.

 Do not take too lightly the influence a Russia visa can have on the consequence of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.

 Most visits to Russia are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.
 Demonstrations and protests remain a concern throughout the country.
 In recent years, the Russian authorities have carried out a number of investigations and operations against terrorist networks.

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 All nationals passports must be valid for at least six months after your supposed date of departure from Russia.
 When applying for the visa, at least two pages of the passport should be free of any notes, stamps and visas.

 To be able to apply for a Russia visa your employer must apply and receive an “Invitation”.
 This takes about one month.